SC to hear pleas challenging electoral bond scheme in last week of January | Law-Order

 SC to hear pleas challenging electoral bond scheme in last week of January

-We will hear it in the last week of January, 2023, the bench said.Lawyer Prashant Bhushan, appearing for PIL petitioner NGO, Association for Democratic Reforms, said there are several constitutional questions involved in the petitions which have a tremendous bearing on sanctity of electoral process.He said the issue of reference to Constitution Bench can be looked into first.The apex court said that this will also require hearing.
+We will hear it in the last week of January, 2023, the bench said.Lawyer Prashant Bhushan, appearing for PIL petitioner NGO Association for Democratic Reforms, said there are several constitutional questions involved in the petitions which have a bearing on sanctity of the electoral process.He said the issue of whether it should be referred to a Constitution bench can be looked at first.The apex court said that this will also require hearing.

 - Country: